Understanding MLM Bonus Plans: A Breakdown of Rewards and Earnings

 3) Pairing Bonus

 In most cases, companies use pairing ratios.
 The most common is 1:1, where there is equal volume on both sides.
-However, achieving matching sales volume can become challenging in larger networks, so they use ratios like 1:2, 2:1, where the volume is higher on either side, but can still trigger a matching bonus.
+However, achieving matching sales volume can become challenging in larger networks, so they use ratios like 1:2 or 2:1, where the volume is higher on either side, but can still trigger a matching bonus.

 When the volume on both legs matches the ratio, the pairing bonus is triggered.
 Usually, the bonus amount is a set percentage of the weaker leg’s sales volume.
 Most companies also set maximum bonus limits per day, week, or month to maintain fairness and financial stability.